Muhammed bin Saud Al Saud

 Muhammed bin Saud Al Saud (محمد بن سعود آل سعود; 21 March 1934 – 8 July 2012) was a Saudi royal and politician.
-He was a son of King Saud.
-He served as the Saudi Arabian minister of defense from 1960 to 1962 during his father's reign.
-Later Prince Muhammed was the governor of Al Bahah Province from 1987 to 2010.
+He was a son of King Saud and one of the grandsons of Saudi Arabia's founder King Abdulaziz.
+He served as the Saudi Arabian minister of defense from 1960 to 1962, during his father's reign.
+Later, Prince Muhammed was the governor of Al Bahah Province from 1987 to 2010.

 Early life

 Prince Muhammed was born in Riyadh on 21 March 1934.
 He was the son of King Saud and Baraka Al Raziqi Al Alma'i, a woman from Asir in southwest Saudi Arabia.
 Prince Muhammed had a full brother, Saad bin Saud.

 Career

 During the reign of his father, King Saud, Prince Muhammed held many governmental positions.
 He began his service as the chief of the Royal Court.
-Then he was appointed the Saudi Royal Guard Regiment in 1953.
-Later, he was appointed the minister of national defense and aviation and inspector general in December 1960 succeeding his brother Fahd bin Saud in the post.
+Then he was appointed to the Saudi Royal Guard Regiment in 1953.
+Later, he was appointed as the minister of national defense and aviation and inspector general in December 1960, succeeding his brother Fahd bin Saud in the post.
 Prince Muhammed was named the minister of finance on 11 September 1961 when King Saud fired Talal bin Abdulaziz from the post.
-However, he held the post only six days.
+However, he held the post for only six days.
 His term as finance minister was extended on 15 March 1962.
 His tenure ended on 31 October 1962.

 Prince Muhammed served as the deputy governor of the Al Bahah province until 1987.
 Next, he served as the governor of this province from September 1987 to 2010.
 He resigned from the post due to health-problems.
 His half-brother Mishari bin Saud replaced him in the post.